holosinc/intro-to-dev/IntroductionToUnity.md

    <img src="Docs/add_unity.PNG" alt="Unity3D" width="400"/>

    For this tutorial, we will install `Unity 2019.4.18f1 (LTS)`.
 New Unity versions might come out but make sure to install the version with (`LTS`).
 LTS stands for ***Long Term Support***, which means Unity will continue to bug fix and support for two years after the release date.
+This is helpful because you can continue developing your project without worrying about version issues.

     <img src="Docs/install_unity.PNG" alt="Unity3D" width="400"/>